modocache/django-generate-scaffold/README.md

 Consult `.travis.yml` for the exact steps necessary to run the test suite.

+#### Autotesting via watchr

+By installing the gems in the Gemfile, you can automatically run all non-Selenium based tests every time a file is modified:

+        watchr autotest.rb

 ### How to Contribute

 - Propose new features or report bugs by creating an issue on Github.
 - Add new features, tests, or fix stuff and issue a pull request.
 - Create a better, more eloquent screencast with less stammering.

 ## Issues